Imagine building an aquifer out of icecream and then eating the result!

 Each class that attends is scheduled into over four hours of dynamic, ‘hands on’ and interactive activities led by environmental professionals, participating in the introductory ‘Mega Water’ session, three groundwater-related learning activities and a period of ‘free time’ festival fun.

-This year, the capacity for the Festival is for up to 1,400 students.
+This year, the capacity for the Festival is for up to 1,200 students, or 40 classes.

 Want to get involved?

-And a huge THANKS to our 2014 Festival Sponsors:
+With a huge THANKS to our 2016 Festival Sponsors